 or, using the matter density parameter:

 from which it is clear that:

 Using the observed values for the density parameters, we have that:

-The behaviour of super-horizon modes is especially important in CMB physics.
-Indeed, in Chapter~\ref{Chap:CMBEvo} we shall see that for a given multipole $\ell$ the CMB temperature correlation spectrum $C_\ell$ is determined mostly by those wavenumbers which satisfy:
+The behavior of super-horizon modes is especially important in CMB physics.
+Indeed, in Chapter~\ref{Chap:CMBEvo} we shall see that for a given multipole $\ell$ the CMB temperature correlation spectrum $C_\ell$ is determined mostly by those wavenumbers that satisfy: